sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ---

-### Exercise 1.3: Verify the ADT MCP Tools in your coding agent
+### Step 1.3: Verify the ADT MCP Tools in your coding agent
 [^Top of page](#)

 > Open the **Chat** view of your coding agent in the agent mode.
 Confirm that the ADT MCP tools are loaded and available.